Skip to main content

 • Abdominal Obesity: Carrying extra weight around your waist is a major red flag.
 Belly fat is strongly linked to metabolic problems and is one of the main signs of metabolic syndrome.

-• Insulin Resistance or Blood Sugar Issues: Trouble handling carbs, high fasting blood sugar (100 mg/dL or more), or a new diagnosis of type 2 diabetes could point to insulin resistance.
+• Insulin Resistance or Blood Sugar Issues: Trouble handling carbs, Elevated fasting glucose levels identified through laboratory testing may indicate the need for medical evaluation.
 Symptoms might include feeling thirsty all the time, needing to pee often, and constant fatigue.

 • Unhealthy Blood Fats (Dyslipidemia): High triglycerides, low “good” HDL cholesterol, and increased LDL particles are common in dyslipidemia.
 These usually don’t cause obvious symptoms but show up in blood work and signal deeper metabolic issues.